Twos

 Is Twos really free?

 Yes, and they mean it.
 No data limits, no restriction on the number of notes or users.
-You can simply use Twos completely free forever.
-There are optional paid features – mostly cosmetic things or advanced features – but the core of the app remains free.
+You can use Twos completely for free forever.
+There are optional paid features – usually cosmetic things or advanced features – but the core of the app remains free.
 No hidden costs, no surprises after a trial period.

 Does Twos work offline?

 Absolutely.
 You can use the app completely offline.
-Are you on a plane or in a place without coverage?
+Are you on a plane or somewhere without service?
 No problem.
-Everything you write down is stored locally and as soon as you have connection again, it automatically syncs to your other devices.
-That actually works quite well – I tested it by deliberately turning off my wifi and it synced nicely as soon as I went online again.
+Everything you write down is stored locally, and as soon as you’re connected again, it automatically syncs to your other devices.
+It actually works quite well — I tested it by deliberately turning off my Wi‑Fi and it synced neatly once I was back online.

 Can I collaborate with others?

 Yes, you can share lists with others.
-The convenient thing is that the people you share with don’t even need to have the app – you can send a link and they can view and edit through their browser.
-Ideal for shopping lists with your partner or project lists with colleagues.
-It’s not as extensive as the collaboration tools in Notion, but for simple shared lists it works fine.
+The handy thing is that the people you share with don’t even need to have the app — you can send a link, and they can view and edit through their browser.
+Ideal for grocery lists with your partner or project lists with colleagues.
+It’s not as extensive as the collaboration tools in Notion, but for simple shared lists it works perfectly fine.

 Conclusion

-Twos does exactly what it promises: keep your day simple.
+Twos does exactly what it promises: keeping your day simple.
 No complex project structures, no endless settings, no hassle.
-You open the app, see what needs to happen today and get to work.
+You open the app, see what needs to be done today, and get started.
 For many people, that’s exactly enough.

 The app is perfect if you struggle with app overload.
-If you’re now switching between five different apps to organize your day, give Twos a try.
+If you’re currently switching between five different apps to organize your day, try Twos.
 There’s a good chance you can replace many of those apps with this one.
 And that feels liberating.

 But are you a power user?
-Someone who enjoys advanced filters, complex workflows and extensive integrations?
+Someone who enjoys advanced filters, complex workflows, and extensive integrations?
 Then you’re going to feel limited.
-Twos is deliberately simple and that’s not for everyone.
+Twos is intentionally simple, and that’s not for everyone.
 That’s okay.
 Not every tool needs to be for everyone.

 What I personally appreciate is the honesty.
 No hidden costs, no artificial limitations, no aggressive marketing.
-Just a well-functioning app that you can try for free and only need to pay for if you want to yourself.
-In a world full of subscriptions and vendor lock-in, that’s refreshing.
+Just a well‑working app you can try for free and only need to pay for if you want to.
+In a world full of subscriptions and vendor lock‑in, that’s refreshing.

 My advice?
 Download the free version and use it for a week.
-See if the Days concept fits you.
-If after a week you notice that you open fewer apps and your day feels more organized, stick around.
-If not, you haven’t lost anything.
+See if the Days concept suits you.
+If after a week you notice that you open fewer apps and your day feels more organized, stick with it.
+If not, you’ve lost nothing.
 No credit card needed, no obligations.
 Just try it out.

 Pricing & Plans